GiacomoPietrini/Final_project_boolean/README.md

 ## 🎯 Project Goal

 The objective of this project is to provide a **360° view of e-commerce activity**, supporting data-driven decision-making across marketing, sales, product management, and logistics.

+Every dashboard is interactive and allows dynamic data exploration.